Cartonnage: Materials

 The materials used to produce cartonnage changed over time.
 In the Middle Kingdom it was common to use plastered linen; during the Third Intermediate Period, linen and stucco; during the Ptolemaic period, old papyrus scrolls; and during the Roman period, thicker fibrous materials.

 Reusing papyrus that was considered waste was a common practice during the Ptolemaic period.
 Many discarded documents from the government and archives were used for this purpose.

 Archeological significance

 The preparation of cartonnage preserved the sections of papyrus; therefore, it is a prominent source of well-preserved manuscript sections.
 In 1993, the city of Helsinki received fourteen fragments of cartonnages from the Egyptian Museum of Berlin.
 Conservators at the University of Helsinki, working with specialists from the University of Michigan, were tasked with preserving the cartonnages and publishing all Greek papyrus texts derived from them.

+More recently, advances in digital and metrological analysis have demonstrated that cartonnage also holds significant value for reconstructing archaeological provenance and workshop practices.
+High-resolution three-dimensional shape analysis has been used to compare fragmentary cartonnage remains with complete funerary masks, allowing researchers to re-identify artefacts with lost provenience and attribute them to specific production traditions or burial contexts.
+Such approaches show that cartonnage fragments can contribute not only to the study of reused papyri but also to broader questions of funerary manufacture, regional styles, and object circulation in Graeco-Roman Egypt.